Nilpotent (Anti-)BRST and (Anti-)co-BRST Symmetries in 2D non-Abelian Gauge Theory: Some Novel Observations: Introduction

 \section{Introduction}

 The principles of {\it local} gauge theories are at the heart of a precise theoretical description of electromagnetic, weak and strong interactions of nature.
-One of the most intuitive, geometrically rich and theoretically elegant methods to quantize such kind of theories is the Becchi-Rouet-Stora-Tyutin (BRST) formalism [1-4].
+One of the most intuitive, geometrically rich and mathematically elegant methods to quantize such kind of theories is the Becchi-Rouet-Stora-Tyutin (BRST) formalism [1-4].
 In this formalism, the {\it local} gauge symmetries of the {\it classical} theories are traded with the (anti-)BRST symmetries at the {\it quantum} level where unitarity is satisfied at any arbitrary order of perturbative computations.
 These (anti-)BRST symmetries are fermionic (i.e. supersymmetric-type) in nature and, therefore, they are nilpotent of order two.
-However, these symmetries absolutely anticommute with each other.
+However, these symmetries absolutely {\it anticommute} with each other.
 This latter property encodes the linear independence of these symmetries.
 Hence, the BRST and anti-BRST symmetries have their own identities.

 The (anti-)BRST symmetry transformations are {\it fermionic} in nature because they transform a bosonic field into its fermionic counterpart and {\it vic{\`e}-versa}.
 This is what precisely happens with the supersymmetric (SUSY) transformations which are {\it also} fermionic in nature.
-However, there is a decisive difference between the two (in spite of the fact that {\it both} types of symmetries are nilpotent of order two).
-Whereas the (anti-)BRST symmetry transformations are absolutely anticommuting in nature, the anticommutator of two distinct SUSY transformations always produces the spacetime translation of the field on which it (i.e. the anticommutator) operates.
-Thus, the SUSY transformations are distinctly different from the (anti-)BRST symmetry transformations.
-The clinching point of {\it difference} is the property of absolute anticommutativity (which is respected by the (anti-)BRST symmetry transformations {\it but} violated by the SUSY transformations).
+However, there is a decisive difference between the {\it two}.
+Whereas the (anti-)BRST symmetry transformations are absolutely anticommuting in nature, the anticommutator of {\it two} distinct SUSY transformations always produces the spacetime translation of the field on which it (i.e. the anticommutator) operates.
+Thus, the SUSY transformations are distinctly different from the (anti-) BRST symmetry transformations.
+The clinching point of {\it difference} is the property of absolute anticommutativity [which is respected by the (anti-)BRST symmetry transformations {\it but} violated by the SUSY transformations].